ciarangriffin93/Liverpool-FC-Quiz/README.md

 ![Image of Dvice responsivneness](/documents/images/screenshot-ui.dev.png)

 This is a quiz about the history of Liverpool Football Club.
 Users will be asked ten quiz questions and must answer all correctly within 60 seconds.
-This website is an interactive quiz game.
 Players who enjoy challenges can test their knowledge by answering questions within a time limit.

 Click [here](https://ciarangriffin93.github.io/Liverpool-FC-Quiz/) to see the live website.